The Best Way to Organize Your Home on a Budget

-Year in year out, I organized our stuff to make it fit in the series of small homes we moved in and out of with each new military duty station.
+Year in, year out, I organized our stuff to make it fit in the series of small homes we moved in and out of with each new military duty station.

 Hoping to put down roots somewhere, we eventually bought our first home.
 With 5 bedrooms, 3 baths, and 2700 sq. ft. of space, I thought for sure my organizing struggles were over.

-I learned a hard lesson that year.
+I learned an important lesson that year:

 Having more space is not the answer to your organizing woes.